 Each island has their own claim to fame – Lanzarote’s sweet volcanic wines, El Hierro’s rich, smoky cheeses, Tenerife’s guachinche culture serving up fresh, homemade vino and nosh tucked away in the vineyards of the northern mountains.

-There may not be a ton of variety, but what the islands lack in options they more than make up for in flavor.
+There may not be a ton of different options, but what Canarian cuisine lacks in variety, it more than make up for in flavor.
 Read on for some of my top picks that are about as Canario as you can get…

 1. Papas Arrugadas

 These tiny, wrinkly potatoes are a staple in the Canarian diet, and no visit to the Canaries is complete without trying them.
 This simple side dish is prepared in a big, boiling pot of salted water, causing the outer skin to pucker, hence the wrinkles.